Blog Post

 Browser

 Chrome, Edge and Safari are all browsers.
 They are programmes which transform the code of a website or search engine.
-Once rendered by the browser websites look organised and stylish to our eye.
-We don’t see the code that we might not understand.
+Once rendered by the browser, websites look organised and stylish to our eyes.
+We don’t see the code, so we might not understand it.

 Browsers themselves have lots of different features.
 You may see that a website looks different in one browser to another.
 Browsers live up to their name – they exist so that we can browse the web.